 In the current gender and identity landscape, gender-conscious design is also very important.
 We have this wonderful opportunity to stamp out gender stereotypes within a workplace by ensuring that terminology, as an example, is employed appropriately.

-We at Mayhew are careful not to make decisions purely based on breakdowns of employees’ gender, race, sexuality, and socio-economic status.
+We are careful not to make decisions purely based on breakdowns of employees’ gender, race, sexuality, and socio-economic status.
 This is ill-advised and short-sighted, as this approach can easily reinforce biased stereotypes.

-In reality, peoples’ preferences in the workplace vary much more widely than these overarching categories – they can be related to temperature, light, or acoustics, for example, which can differ for an individual across the day and week.
+In reality, peoples’ preferences in the workplace vary much more widely than these overarching categories.
+Therefore, we pay close attention to issues like temperature, light, or acoustics, which can differ for an individual across the day and week.

-Further, not everyone recharges in the same way at work; some individuals recharge in a space that welcomes interaction with other people, while others seek quiet and reflective spaces that allow thoughts to incubate and unwind.
-This means that there isn’t one dedicated typology or space that can serve and support every employee for when they need a break or time-out.
+We also recognize that not everyone recharges in the same way at work and create spaces that cater to diverse needs.
+Some individuals recharge in a space that welcomes interaction with other people, while others seek quiet spaces that allow reflection.
+This means that there isn’t one dedicated space that can serve every employee when they need a break or time-out.

-This consultation might sound laborious and time-consuming, but it’s a fundamental part of the process to ensure that you create a workplace that works for everyone.
-When you speak to people across the business, you can get to the bottom of issues like accessibility and mobility restrictions they might face, for example – a personal pain point that might not have been recorded elsewhere.
+Our consultation process might sound time-consuming, but it is a fundamental part of the process to ensure that we create a workplace that works for everyone.
+When we speak to people across the business, we can get to the bottom of issues like accessibility and mobility restrictions that they might face.

 While there’s still plenty of work to do, it’s clear that the days of diversity being a one-time ‘check box’ or HR topic are thankfully over.

-More and more business leaders are recognizing that for their diversity and inclusion strategies to make a true impact, they must be intricately woven through every aspect of their corporate infrastructure.
-This is evidenced by many leading brands and companies looking to ensure that their business strategies are reflected in their physical workplace environment.
+More business leaders are recognizing that to make a true impact with their diversity and inclusion strategies, they must weave them through every aspect of their corporate infrastructure.
+This is evident as many leading companies are looking to reflect their business strategies in their physical work environment.

-Of course, one of the most powerful ways for us to reflect diversity in our work is to reflect diversity in our own teams.
-So much of our thinking in our subconscious mind is based on implicant and unconscious biases, which is why being surrounded by a diverse group of colleagues will ultimately lead to stronger results; we cannot expect to create innovative work if our own teams are homogenous in their composition.
+One of the most powerful ways for us to reflect diversity in our work is in our own teams.
+Being surrounded by a diverse group of colleagues leads to stronger results, as much of our thinking is based on implicit and unconscious biases.
+We cannot expect to create innovative work if our own teams are homogenous in their composition.

-As Mayhew Designers, it’s exciting to know that we have the privilege and opportunity to shape a company’s approach to diversity, and by doing so, are contributing to a more equal, inclusive, and cohesive society.
-Expert consultation is key to inclusive workplace design, and close attention must be paid to those most likely to be overlooked.
+As Mayhew office designers, it’s exciting to know that we have the privilege and opportunity to shape a company’s approach to diversity, and by doing so, are contributing to a more equal, inclusive, and cohesive society.
+We believe that expert consultation is key to inclusive workplace design and that we must pay close attention to those most likely to be overlooked.